urbien/tradle/README.md

 - **On-chain operations**.
 Decentralized, based on blockchain, or rather [sidechains and treechains](https://twitter.com/tradles/status/497081249505484801) operations will allow you to provide third-parties with the limited access to your transactions, both internal, like hiring, inventory, and external, like shipments, orders, supplies.
 It will allow lenders to assess your credit score, investors to do valuations of securities, partners to "operate on the same page", and will afford the low-cost compliance.
 Access rights could be embedded in transactions as a list of participants or could be granted later on.
 Visually this grant of access could look  similar to Facebook apps getting access to our personal data today, but with the greatly improved privacy and protection of sensitive business info relying on crypto tech like [zero knowledge proofs](http://en.wikipedia.org/wiki/Zero-knowledge_proof) instead of cetralized sites.
 - **[Appcoins as payments for goods and services](https://github.com/DavidJohnstonCEO/DecentralizedApplications)**.
 - **Programmable by you**.
 The language that defines our business agreements has become so dense and specialized that we now cannot read those texts without intermediaries.
 It has become the [biggest lie on the Web](https://tosdr.org/) to click 'I agree' on Terms of Service and License agreements.
 This lack of understanding forces us to delegate our personal power to lawyers and government officials.
 A great web site, [IFTTT](https://ifttt.com/), demonstrated that regular people can program given the right tools.
 You.Define.The.Rules.

 - **Self-governance**.
 Conflict resolution will be based on trade rules, agreed upon upfront.
 For conflic resolution it will use escrow, fidelity bonds and insurance, as opposed to legal actions, in the style of [lex mercatoria](http://bitcoinism.blogspot.ca/2013/12/lex-cryptographia.html).
-- **Equally usable by Humans and Machines**.
-All functions, all information, will be accessible and modifiable by both users and programs.
-- **You own your own data (YOYODA)**.
-With the blockchain apps replacing centralized ones, users will finally [stop being a product](http://www.forbes.com/sites/marketshare/2012/03/05/if-youre-not-paying-for-it-you-become-the-product/).
-In many cases ownership of the data will be shared, like a group photo on social net, an order of services from one party by another, a transaction with several beneficiaries, etc. Crypto, like multi-sig will provide access control for shared resources.

 Tradenet laws
 =============